SourMelion/RT-Optimized/README.md

 # RT-Optimized
-RT-Optimized is a WIP optimized version of RenaiTransportation factorio mod
+RT-Optimized is a WIP optimized version of the RenaiTransportation factorio mod